 Items coded to the language standards use the passage as a stimulus for the items.
-There are no standalone multiple-choice, short-response, or open-response items on the MCAS ELA assessments.
-All vocabulary, grammar, and mechanics questions on the MCAS ELA tests are derived from a passage.
-The 2017 ELA composition writing prompts are not associated with a specific reading passage.
+There are no standalone items.
+All vocabulary, grammar, and mechanics questions are derived from a passage.
+The 2018 ELA composition writing prompts are not associated with a specific reading passage.